Skip to main content

 Mikail Aliyu

-Mikail Aliyu is a fourth-year DrPH student at UC Berkeley.
+Mikail Aliyu is a fifth-year DrPH student at UC Berkeley.
 He graduated from the University of Lagos, Nigeria with a degree in pharmacology.
 He started his career in the pharma industry working with Sanofi, where he focused on increasing access to essential medicines at primary health care level in anglophone West and East African countries.
 Mikail later received his MPH from the University of Leeds, in the UK, and moved into management consulting as a Program Officer at The Palladium Group.
 Before UC, Mikail managed a Bill and Melinda Gates Foundation-funded investment called the Technical Support Unit (TSU) project.
 Through this grant, he provided technical support to the Federal Ministry of Health in Nigeria to create an enabling environment for women and girls to access better reproductive health and family planning (RH/FP) services.
 He worked closely with government officials and decision-makers to facilitate the creation of enabling structures and processes for accountability, priority setting, and coordination of RH/FP services—this involved strategy design, policy development, and implementation.
 Notably, he supported the development and execution of the Nigerian Family Planning Blueprint.
 Mikail is passionate about reducing barriers and addressing sociocultural norms that hinder access to reproductive, maternal, child and adolescent health, and nutrition using system thinking and context-based approaches.
 In his spare time, he enjoys traveling, sports and trying new food.

 Samanta Anríquez

-Samanta Anríquez (she/her/hers) is a fourth-year DrPH student, who came sponsored by the Fulbright commission in Chile (2020–2021).
+Samanta Anríquez (she/her/hers) is a fifth-year DrPH student, who came sponsored by the Fulbright commission in Chile (2020–2021).
 She served in Chilean public health services for 6 years, focusing in Primary Care and Family Practice in extreme zones, where she has been the director of a family health center in the Chilean Patagonia.
 She has a medical specialization in Public Health and a MSc of Epidemiology, both from the Universidad Católica of Chile, where she focused her research on Chronic Multimorbidity and Primary Care Models.
 She has advocated for Health and Human Rights as a volunteer in Amnesty International while being a medical student at the Universidad of Chile and later worked with Medical Residents Union in Chile.
 She is currently a fellow at the UC Berkeley Human Rights Center, where her work with Amnesty International Chile focuses on the reparation of Human Rights violations in the Chilean social outbreak in October 2019.
 She is the mother of two beautiful girls who joined her, and her husband in this adventure.

 Ifunanya Dibiaezue

-Ifunanya Dibiaezue is a fourth year DrPH student.
+Ifunanya Dibiaezue is a fifth year DrPH student.
 She is a Public Health Professional with over 7 years of experience in maternal and child health, communicable and non-communicable disease prevention, nutritional awareness and training programs, and public health policy development.
 She holds a Bsc degree in Biomedicine from the University of East Anglia, Norwich, UK, and a Master of Public Health (MPH) from the University of York, York, UK.
 While working as an Assistant Program Officer in Africare under the Global Alliance for Clean Cookstoves Project, Ifunanya helped increase the earning capacity of over 1000 women cooks, reduce indoor air pollution and reduce the incidence of respiratory diseases by 65% in Lagos State, Nigeria.
 In addition, she has helped improve the health of people living with HIV/AIDS (PLWHA) in Southern Nigeria.
 She has coordinated over 25 HIV testing and counseling programs, and training campaigns with over 70 clinical staff to improve the overall quality of care for PLWHA.
 She is also very passionate about promoting healthy lifestyles among women.
 She is the founder of ActivEaters, an organization that focuses on improving the quality of health of women through diet, exercise, and behavior change.

 Amanda Mazur

-Amanda Mazur is a fourth-year DrPH student at UC Berkeley.
+Amanda Mazur is a fifth-year DrPH student at UC Berkeley.
 She received her MS in Global Health Sciences from UCSF and a BS in Biological Science and BA in International Relations from the University of Calgary.
 Before attending UC Berkeley, Amanda worked at UCSF on projects in adolescent sexual and reproductive health and coordinated international behavioral health research projects focusing on HIV adherence and stigma reduction, detection and treatment of common mental disorders in community rural health clinics, and understanding intersectional stigma related to HIV and cancer.
 Prior to starting graduate studies, she worked with the United Nations Development Programme in Zimbabwe to accelerate achievement on the UN Millennium Development Goals.
 Her research interests include global mental health, sexual and reproductive health, and understanding how systems level approaches can address health outcomes in low-resource settings.

 Julia Ryan